 People who breed dogs outside of the ANKC membership:

 - are not bound by a code of ethics.

-- do they contribute, for every puppy they breed, to canine health research.
+- do not contribute, for every puppy they breed, to canine health research.

 - rarely have a paper trail back to them.